Q-Fly: An Optical Interconnect for Modular Quantum Computers: Projected Performance of the Q-Fly

-where the first fraction is our \emph{duty cycle}, the fraction of time the system is doing useful work.
-The duty cycle's denominator is the total time for a round.
+\begin{enumerate} \item The network scheduler determines what logical Bell pairs schedule can be generated simultaneously, and sets the group switches to their appropriate state. \item Entanglement generation attempts are executed until all logical Bell pairs from Step (2) are established. \item Current round is concluded, the network scheduler moves back to Step (1) and creates a new set of active connections. \end{enumerate}

+In order to estimate the duration of one round, we introduce the following notation.
+The time required for the group switches to change state, including ODL adjustment, in Step (1) is denoted by $t_{\text{gsw}}$.
+The time required to create a physical and logical Bell pair is denoted by $t_{\text{phys}}$ and $t_{\text{log}}$, respectively.
+The duration of a single round is then given by $t_{\text{gsw}} + t_{\text{log}}^*$, where $t_{\text{log}}^*$ is the maximum over $t_{\text{log}}$ for all active logical Bell pairs in a round.

+Time to generate a logical Bell pair $t_{\text{log}}$ between two nodes is $t_{\text{phys}}\cdot n_{\text{phys}}$, where $n_{\text{phys}}$ the number of physical Bell pairs required.
+Three rounds of $X$ then $Z$ purification will consume at least $4^3 = 64$ physical Bell pairs.
+While the details will vary depending on the exact density matrix and local gate fidelity, when the physical Bell pairs are above $90\%$ in fidelity, the success rate of the first round of purification will be above $80\%$ and successive rounds will have near unit success probability.
+Thus, creating a logical Bell pair with infidelity around $10^{-9}$ will consume at least $64/0.8 = 80$ physical Bell pairs.
+In order to account for the non-unit success probability of successive purification rounds, we assume $n_{\text{phys}}=100$ in our simulation, resulting in logical entanglement generation time of $t_{\text{log}} = 100 t_{\text{phys}}$.

 The critical criteria determining the performance of each individual optical path are loss and infidelity.
-These characteristics are dependent on the number of group switches total along both arms between the end nodes and the BSA, and on the loss of each group switch as a function of the group radix $k$, which we will call $\operatorname{GroupLoss}(k)$ and express in decibels.
-We introduce switch types and principles here, then evaluate concrete examples in the next subsection.
-Paths can be classified into two categories: intra-group and inter-group.
-Tab.~\ref{tab:pathloss} summarizes loss for each proposed network architecture and path type, as illustrated in Fig.~\ref{fig:group-paths}.
+These characteristics are dependent on the number of group switches along both arms between the end nodes and the BSA, and on the loss of each group switch as a function of the group radix $k$, $\operatorname{GroupLoss}(k)$.

-The actual values for GroupLoss($k$) depend on the chosen switch technology.
-For example, fabrication of Mach-Zehnder switching components on silicon photonic chips is a promising technology, offering several benefits including a switching time ranging from nanoseconds in electro-optical switches~\cite{dupuis20208,qiao201732} to microseconds in thermo-optical switches~\cite{suzuki2014ultra, tanizawa2015ultra}.
-However, as shown in Fig.~\ref{fig:switch-IL-comparision} such switches suffer from significant fiber-to-fiber insertion loss that will grow as the group switch size increases.

-In contrast, cross-connect MEMS technology enables high-radix switches with low fiber-to-fiber insertion loss~\cite{Calient,Polatis,kaman2007compact,liu2023lightwave}, but with much slower switching time, typically on the order of a hundred milliseconds.
-These differing features have motivated design and fabrication of hybrid Silicon-MEMS devices, such as MEMS actuated vertical adiabatic couplers ~\cite{seok2016large, seok2019240}, to take advantage of the best qualities of each technology.
-This can increase switch scale while reducing insertion loss and switching time.